Jan. 6 committee announces last-minute hearing for Tuesday

 The committee last week said they would pause their hearings for two weeks given a wealth of new evidence.

 “We’ve taken in some additional information that’s going to require additional work.
-So rather than present hearings that have not been the quality of the hearings in the past we made a decision to just move into sometime in July,” Chair Bennie Thompson (D-Miss.) told reporters last Wednesday.
+So rather than present hearings that have not been the quality of the hearings in the past, we made a decision to just move into sometime in July,” Chairman Bennie Thompson (D-Miss.) told reporters last Wednesday.

 The shift in schedule comes after what committee member Rep. Jamie Raskin (D-Md.) called “a deluge of new evidence.”